-4.4.
-Revision and Updating
+4.4 Revision and Updating

 The final step of the method consists of checking the obtained clusters and detecting possible errors to correct them.
 In the original database, the strings of a cluster are replaced by its centroid (it represents its cluster).
 Therefore, all variants of a term are put together under a single form.
-Thus, in searching processes, final users will be confident that they have located all values relating to the required term.
+Thus, in searches, data calculations and decision processes, final users will be confident that they have located all values relating to the required term.